wandb/docs/content/tutorials/integration-tutorials/pytorch.md

 We also include some metadata: we're using the MNIST dataset and a convolutional architecture.
-If we later work with, say, fully-connected architectures on CIFAR in the same project, this will help us separate our runs.
+If we later work with, say, fully connected architectures on CIFAR in the same project, this will help us separate our runs.